-- 3.1 During 2014, the former Community and Children's Services Scrutiny Committee and the Education and Lifelong Learning Scrutiny Committee each agreed to form a working group.
-The Community and Children's Services Scrutiny Committee was concerned at the rising numbers and costs of Looked After Children placements whilst the Education and Lifelong Learning Scrutiny Committee was anxious to improve the educational attainment of those children 'looked after'. - 3.2 Due to the change in the Council's scrutiny framework, the Children and Young People Scrutiny Committee is now asked to consider both working group reports which are attached as Appendix A and Appendix B and subject to agreement, these reports will be passed to the Executive for consideration.
+- 3.1 During 2014, the former Community & Children's Services and Education & Lifelong Learning Scrutiny Committees each agreed to form a working group in respect of issues relating to Looked After Children.
+The Community & Children's Services Scrutiny Committee was concerned at the rising numbers and cost of Looked After Children placements whilst the Education & Lifelong Learning Scrutiny Committee was anxious to improve the education attainment of those children 'looked after'. - 3.2 Due to the change in the Council's scrutiny framework, both working group reports were presented to the Children & Young People's Scrutiny Committee on 21st September 2015 when the findings and recommendations of both reports were endorsed and it was agreed that they be passed to the Executive for consideration. - 3.3 Whilst both reports are attached for consideration as Appendix A and Appendix B, a brief summary of the findings and conclusions is set out below.